Need help? Call (831) 655-1334 or FAX (831) 751-1937

 The Ombudsman was a life saver and came to my aid at a time when I was desperate and had given up hope.

-Did your New Year Resolution include making time to help others in our community?
 Become an advocate for people residing in a Care Facility!
 The Ombudsman Program is recruiting candidates for training to begin in March.
-Our Ombudsman Certification Course starts on March 5th.
+Our Ombudsman Certification Course starts on Oct 29 – Nov 13.
 For training dates and time, please click here.

 - Interested in learning about the role of a volunteer Ombudsman?
 Click here.